UT-ADL/autoware_mini_practice/practice_3/README.md

 # Practice 3 - Controller

 In this practice, we will implement a simple path-following algorithm (controller) called Pure Pursuit.
 Path following is about staying on the path as accurately as possible while driving the car.
-We can only control the vehicle through the steering angle (lateral control) and speed (longitudinal control).
+We can control the vehicle through the steering angle (lateral control) and speed (longitudinal control).
 Your task is implementing the Pure Pursuit algorithm that produces the steering angles to keep the car on the path.
 Velocities will be taken from the recorded path (result of practice 2).

 Output from your node (steering angle and speed) will go into the `bicycle_simulation` node (that we reuse from `autoware_mini`).
 It will calculate and update where the vehicle will be in the next time step and its speed and orientation based on the vehicle's current position and commands from your controller node.